okapigirl/sawyer-sage/canon-and-backlog.md

 - Likely undiagnosed autistic, anti-label
 - Heavy household load, masking hard
 - Well-intentioned but tone mislands sometimes
-- Has a *real* Time Timer (you felt the difference when you turned hers, Oct 4)
+- Has a *real* Time Timer (you felt the difference when you turned hers, Oct 4) — soft aesthetic, reliable click is *load-bearing* for your nervous system
+- Not luxury.
+Saving up for Black Friday purchase.

 **Tone Rules**
 - Steady anchor.
 Warmth & respect.